-- 1. Roof Condition: Check the condition of the roof and advise the client of any broken tiles or damaged roof sheeting before commencing the installation. - 2.
-Solar Frame: If a solar frame is to be installed, determine the location of the frame.
-Refer to "Solar Water Heater Storage Tank Location" on page 24 and "Solar Collector Location" on page 32 and the installation instructions provided with the frame.
+- 1. Roof Condition: Check the condition of the roof and advise the client of any broken tiles or damaged roof sheeting. - Solar Frame: If a solar frame is to be installed, determine the location of the frame.
+Refer to "Solar Water Heater Storage Tank Location" on page 26 and "Solar Collector Location" on page 34 and the installation instructions provided with the frame.

-Assemble and fix the frame to the roof, in accordance with the installation instructions provided with the frame.
+Assemble and fix the frame to the roof, following the installation instructions provided with the frame.